MohammadShehadeh/recipes-search-app/README.md

 #### `npm run coverage`

-Launches the test runner in the interactive watch mode to measure code coverage See the section about [coverage reporting](https://create-react-app.dev/docs/running-tests/#coverage-reporting) for more information.
+Launches the test runner in the interactive watch mode to measure code coverage.\
+See the section about [coverage reporting](https://create-react-app.dev/docs/running-tests/#coverage-reporting) for more information.